 This is an approximate level sum formula for natural measure, a special case of (A1.1), with leading Perron-Frobenius eigenvalue s = 0 (no escape), and $\beta = 0$ (observable =1).
-The first paper does cite Auerbach et al. [6], in which the same approximate level sum seems to have been published for the first time.
+The first paper does cite Auerbach et al. [7], in which the same approximate level sum seems to have been published for the first time.
 Ever since then, various cyclist teams cite exclusively their own papers and some of the mathematicians of the 1970's.

 So you have now written a paper that uses periodic orbits.
 What is one to cite?
 Work by Sinai-Bowen-Ruelle is smarter and more profound than the vast majority of 'chaos' publications from the 1980s on.
-If you are not actually computing anything using periodic orbits and are reluctant to refer to recent contributions, you can safely credit Ruelle [90, 94] for deriving the dynamical (or Ruelle) zeta function, and Gutzwiller for formulating semiclassical quantization as a Zeta function over unstable periodic orbits [54, 56].
+If you are not actually computing anything using periodic orbits and are reluctant to refer to recent contributions, you can safely credit Ruelle [132, 137] for deriving the dynamical (or Ruelle) zeta function, and Gutzwiller for formulating semiclassical quantization as a Zeta function over unstable periodic orbits [81, 83].
 There are no cycle expansions in these papers or in Bowen's work (see, for example, the description in Scholarpedia.org).
 If you have computed something using sums weighted by periodic-orbit weights, cite the first paper that introduced them, as well as a useful up-to-date reference, which in this case is ChaosBook.org.
 Do not faint because this webbook is available on (gasp!) the internet - it's third millennium, and having a continuously updated, hyperlinked and reliable reference has its virtues.

-Depending on the context, one should also cite 1) Zoldi and Greenside [106] for being the second to determine unstable periodic orbits (127 of them) for Kuramoto-Sivashinsky, on a domain larger than what was studied by Christiansen et al. [20], 2) López et al. [72] for being the first to determine relative periodic orbits in a spatio-temporal PDE (complex Landau-Ginzburg), and 3) Kazantsev [63] for being the first to determine periodic orbits in a weather model, and for his variational method for finding periodic orbits.
+Depending on the context, one should also cite 1) Zoldi and Greenside [156] for being the second to determine unstable periodic orbits (127 of them) for Kuramoto-Sivashinsky, on a domain larger than what was studied by Christiansen et al. [27], 2) López et al. [107] for being the first to determine relative periodic orbits in a spatio-temporal PDE (complex Landau-Ginzburg), and 3) Kazantsev [95] for being the first to determine periodic orbits in a weather model, and for his variational method for finding periodic orbits.
 We love these authors, but not for their 'escape-time weighting'.

-While derivations of (A1.1) by Kadanoff and Tang 1984 and Auerbach et al. 1987 were heuristic, Grebogi, Ott and Yorke 1987 prove (A1.2) by taking the remark 23.1 remark 5.1

-$n \to \infty$ limit.
-In actual computations it would be madness to attempt to take such limit, as longer and longer periodic orbits are exponentially more and more unstable, exponentially growing in number, and non-computable; and the natural measure ρ_0 is everywhere singular, with support on a fractal set, with its $n \to \infty$ limit even more impossible to compute.
-And why would one take this limit?
-The whole point of cycle expansions is that it is smarter to compute averages without constructing ρ_0 .
+While derivations of (A1.1) by Kadanoff and Tang 1984 and Auerbach et al. 1987 were heuristic, Grebogi, Ott and Yorke 1987 prove (A1.2) by taking the $n \rightarrow \infty$ limit.
+In actual computations it would be madness to attempt to take such limit, as longer and longer periodic orbits are exponentially more and more unstable, exponentially growing in number, and non-computable; and the natural remark 23.1 remark 5.1

 Taking a limit to obtain a proof is good mathematics, but in statistical mechanics a partition function is not a limit of anything; it is the full sum of all states.
 Likewise, its ergodic theory cousin, the spectral determinant is not a long-time limit; it is the exact sum over all periodic orbits.
-Cycle expansions were introduced in a non-rigorous manner, on purpose [24]: the exposition was meant not to frighten a novice, innocent of Borel measurable α to Ω sets.
-This was set right in the elegant PhD thesis of H. H Rugh's in 1992, The correlation spectrum for hyperbolic analytic maps [95], which proves that the zeros of spectral determinants are indeed the Ruelle-Pollicott resonances [86, 92, 93].
-The proof is well within mathematicians' comfort zone, so they tend to cite Rugh's paper as the paper on 'Fredholm determinants', and, as always, throw in "a sense of Grothendieck" for good measure [8, 43], without citing earlier papers on cycle expansions.
+Cycle expansions were introduced in a non-rigorous manner, on purpose [36]: the exposition was meant not to frighten a novice, innocent of Borel measurable $\alpha$ to $\Omega$ sets.
+This was set right in the elegant PhD thesis of H. H Rugh's in 1992, The correlation spectrum for hyperbolic analytic maps [138], which proves that the zeros of spectral determinants are indeed the Ruelle-Pollicott resonances [127, 134, 135].
+The proof is well within mathematicians' comfort zone, so they tend to cite Rugh's paper as the paper on 'Fredholm determinants', and, as always, throw in "a sense of Grothendieck" for good measure [11, 65], without citing earlier papers on cycle expansions.